Here’s a question you might be asked a few times during the next few days: What are you thankful for?

 Odd things to miss, right?

-I urge you to try that exercise.
+Try that exercise.
 Ask yourself, What will I miss most when my kids are grown and gone?
 You might be surprised at what you come up with.
 Take that list and be thankful for everything on it—the constant chaos, the clutter, the fighting and bickering, the noise, even the whining and bad attitudes.

-Don’t believe me?
+Not convinced?
 Ask a dad with grown kids and he’ll remember all that stuff with a smile.